diogolhc/feup-mieic-lpoo-proj/docs/README.md

 ## SOLVED CODE SMELLS
+In this section we describe the code smells identified in the intermediate report and how we solved them.

 ### Middle man

-Many of the viewer classes (for example, [FarmerViewer](../src/main/java/viewer/farm/element/entity/FarmerViewer.java)) were **Middle Men** as their sole purpose was to delegate the drawing work to the respective drawer (gui) class.
+Many of the viewer classes (for example, [FarmerViewer](https://github.com/FEUP-LPOO-2021/lpoo-2021-g35/blob/339e1591dcd5b80f1ded20a2c2dc974649c64b4d/src/main/java/viewer/farm/FarmerViewer.java#L7)) were **Middle Men** as their sole purpose was to delegate the drawing work to the respective drawer (gui) class.
 This added needless complexity to the program and also made testing the viewers harder (if the viewer is just delegating work to the drawer, its tests would be almost identical to the ones of the drawer and it couldn't be tested isolated from the drawer).
-//TODO isto continua a ser verdade :(

 To improve the code, we used the **Inline Class** refactor, inlining the respective drawer class into the viewer class.
 In the concrete